-Parallel Vision Productions was founded by two award-winning story editors who share the same Vision — to make original and engaging stories, videos, and documentaries that challenge preconceived ideas and offer unique ways of perceiving the world.
+Parallel Vision Productions was founded by two award-winning writers and producers who share the same Vision — to make original, engaging and multi-dimensional nonfiction stories that challenge preconceived ideas and offer unique ways of perceiving the world.

 We are story tellers by nature and have the passion, creative vision, and experience to bring projects to life.